iExploze/Truth-and-Shadows/Truth and Shadows/TruthAndShadows-DeveloperGuide.md

 ### Creating New Interactables

-To create a new interactable similar to the spotlight:
+To create a new interactable object in the game:

-1. Inherit from `InteractableBase`
+1. Create a new C# script that inherits from `InteractableBase`
-2. Implement the required methods (StartInteraction, EndInteraction, etc.)
+2. Implement the required interface methods:
-3. Configure pickup behavior if needed
-4. Set up proper camera references if your interactable uses a camera
+   - `StartInteraction()` - Called when the player presses the interact button while looking at the object
+   - `ContinueInteraction()` - Called every frame while the player continues to hold the interact button
+   - `EndInteraction()` - Called when the player releases the interact button

+3. In your `Start()` method:
+   - Always call `base.Start()` first
+   - Set `canBePickedUp = true/false` depending on if the object should be picked up or just activated

+4. Example implementations:
+   - `BridgeSwitchInteractable` - A switch that raises a bridge when activated
+   - `WallSwitchInteractable` - A switch that slides a wall/door when activated
+   - `BlockInteractable` - A simple object that can be picked up and manipulated

+5. Key considerations:
+   - For switch-type interactables, set `canBePickedUp = false`
+   - For objects that should move when activated, create a coroutine to handle the movement over time
+   - Add your own Inspector properties using [Header] and [SerializeField] attributes
+   - Use audio sources for interaction feedback

+6. Hook into the interaction system:
+   - All interactable objects are automatically detected by the `InteractionManager`
+   - Player will see a highlight/outline on interactable objects when in range
+   - Controller and keyboard controls are automatically supported through the InputManager

 ### Modifying Input System